17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 There are several characteristics each chicken breed possesses that make them ideal for beginners.
 For example, broiler chickens produce more meat than eggs.

-Some breeds are more docile than others, and others have a good personality.
-The point is, you need to find out which characteristics you value the most.
+Some breeds are more docile than others, and others have good personalities.
+You need to find out which characteristics you value the most.

 a girl feeding her chicken with hands